-univariate.findCNVs 45

-binned.data A GRanges object with binned read counts.
+- binned.data A GRanges object with binned read counts.
 ID An identifier that will be used to identify this sample in various downstream functions.
-Could be the file name of the binned.data for example.
-Convergence threshold for the Baum-Welch algorithm. eps One of the following initialization procedures: init standard The negative binomial of state '2-somy' will be initialized with mean=mean(counts), var=var(counts).
+Could be the file name of the binned.data for example. eps Convergence threshold for the Baum-Welch algorithm. init One of the following initialization procedures: standard The negative binomial of state '2-somy' will be initialized with mean=mean(counts), var=var(counts).
 This procedure usually gives good convergence. random Mean and variance of the negative binomial of state '2-somy' will be initialized with random values (in certain boundaries, see source code).
-Try this if the standard procedure fails to produce a good fit.

-The maximum running time in seconds for the Baum-Welch algorithm.
-If this max.time time is reached, the Baum-Welch will terminate after the current iteration finishes.
-The default -1 is no limit.

-The maximum number of iterations for the Baum-Welch algorithm.
-The default max.iter -1 is no limit.

-num.trials The number of trials to find a fit where state most.frequent.state is most frequent.
-Each time, the HMM is seeded with different random initial values.

-If code num.trials is set to greater than 1, eps. try is used for the trial runs.
-If eps.try unset, eps is used.

-Number of threads to use.
-Setting this to >1 may give increased performance. num.threads count.cutoff.quantile

-A quantile between 0 and 1.
+Try this if the standard procedure fails to produce a good fit. max.time The maximum running time in seconds for the Baum-Welch algorithm.
+If this time is reached, the Baum-Welch will terminate after the current iteration finishes.
+Set max.time = -1 for no limit. max.iter The maximum number of iterations for the Baum-Welch algorithm.
+Set $max.iter = -1$ for no limit. num.trials The number of trials to find a fit where state most.frequent.state is most frequent.
+Each time, the HMM is seeded with different random initial values. eps.try If code num.trials is set to greater than 1, eps.try is used for the trial runs.
+If unset, eps is used. num.threads Number of threads to use.
+Setting this to >1 may give increased performance. count.cutoff.qu A quantile between 0 and 1.
 Should be near 1.
-Read counts above this quantile will be set to the read count specified by this quantile.
+Read counts above this quan- tile will be set to the read count specified by this quantile.
 Filtering very high read counts increases the performance of the Baum-Welch fitting procedure.
 However, if your data contains very few peaks they might be filtered out.
-Set count.cutoff.quantile=1 in this case.

-Run the HMM only for the specified strand.
-One of c('+', '-', ''). strand algorithm One of c('baumWelch', 'EM').
-The expectation maximization ('EM') will find the most likely states and fit the best parameters to the data, the 'baumWelch'

-A subset or all of c("zero-inflation", "0-somy", "1-somy", "2-somy", "3-somy", "4-somy", ... states This vector defines the states that are used in the Hidden Markov Model.
-The

-One of the states that were given in states.
+Set count.cutoff.quantile=1 in this case. strand Run the HMM only for the specified strand.
+One of c('+', '-', ''). states A subset or all of c("zero-inflation", "0-somy", "1-somy", "2-somy", "3-somy", "4-somy", This vector defines the states that are used in the Hidden Markov Model.
+The order of the entries must not be changed. most.frequent.state One of the states that were given in states.
 The specified state is assumed to be the most frequent one.
-This can help the fitting procedure to converge into

-A aneuHMM object or file containing such an object from which initial starting initial.params variableWidthBins Make variable-width bins
+This can help the fitting procedure to converge into the correct fit. algorithm One of c('baumWelch', 'EM').
+The expectation maximization ('EM') will find the most likely states and fit the best parameters to the data, the 'baumWelch' will find the most likely states using the initial parameters. initial.params A aneuHMM object or file containing such an object from which initial starting parameters will be extracted.

-An aneuHMM object.

-46 variableWidthBins
+variableWidthBins Make variable-width bins